public-awesome/stargaze/x/mint/README.md

 # Mint

 This module mints new tokens on each block.
-It implements a reduction factor to redunce emissions over time.
+It implements a reduction factor to reduce emissions over time.

 ## Governance Parameters